Addressing Barriers To Veterans’ Mental Health Care

 Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-To understand veterans' treatment barriers and how their experiences may impact their mental health, it can be helpful to look at current public stigmas and ways they can overcome these challenging beliefs.
+To understand veterans' treatment barriers and how their experiences may impact their mental health and physical health, it can be helpful to look at current public stigmas and ways they can overcome these challenging beliefs.

 Getty